hubtty/hubtty/doc/source/index.rst

  * Speed -- user actions modify locally cached content and need not wait for server interaction.

- * Convenience -- because Hubtty downloads all changes to local git repos, a single command instructs it to checkout a change into that repo for detailed examination or testing of larger changes.
+ * Convenience -- because Hubtty downloads all pull requests to local git repos, a single command instructs it to checkout a pull request into that repo for detailed examination or testing of larger pull requests.

 Contents: